Bob Clampett: Early life

-Clampett was born in San Diego, California to Robert Caleb Clampett and Mildred Joan Merrifield.
+Clampett was born on May 8, 1913 in San Diego, California to Robert Caleb Clampett and Mildred Joan Merrifield.
 His father was born in Nenagh, County Tipperary, Ireland in 1882, and immigrated to the United States with his parents at age two in 1884.

-Bob showed art skills by the age of five.
-From the beginning, he was intrigued with and influenced by Douglas Fairbanks, Lon Chaney, Charlie Chaplin, Buster Keaton and Harold Lloyd, and began making film short-subjects in his garage when he was 12.
+Clampett showed art skills by the age of five.
+From the beginning, he was intrigued with and influenced by Douglas Fairbanks, Lon Chaney, Charlie Chaplin, Buster Keaton, Harold Lloyd, Laurel & Hardy and The Marx Brothers and began making film short-subjects in his garage when he was 12.
 Living in Hollywood as a young boy, he and his mother Joan lived next door to Charlie Chaplin and his brother Sydney Chaplin.
 Clampett also recalled watching his father play handball at the Los Angeles Athletic Club with another of the great silent comedians, Harold Lloyd.
+He also loved to read comics from Milt Gross, Bill Holman and George Lichty, the latter of which influenced his animation style in the 1940s.

 From his teens on, Clampett showed an interest in animation.
-He has made hand puppets as a child and, before adolescence, completed what animation historian Milt Gray describes as "a sort of prototype, a kind of nondescript dinosaur sock puppet that later evolved into Cecil."
+He was also influenced by Salvador Dalí, Winsor McCay, Otto Messmer, Pat Sullivan, Max Fleischer, Walt Disney and Tex Avery.
+He had made hand puppets as a child and, before adolescence, completed what animation historian Milt Gray describes as "a sort of prototype, a kind of nondescript dinosaur sock puppet that later evolved into Cecil."
 In high school, Clampett drew a full-page comic about the nocturnal adventures of a cat, later published in color in a Sunday edition of the Los Angeles Times.
 King Features took note and offered Clampett a "cartoonist's contract" beginning a $75 a week after high school.
 King Features allowed him to work in their Los Angeles art department on Saturdays and vacations during high school.
 King Features occasionally printed his cartoons for encouragement, and paid his way through Otis Art Institute, where he learned to paint in oils and to sculpt.